roots/bud/packages/@roots/bud/README.md

     );
 ```

-Which could also be expressed in a set of `yml` files:
+Which could also be expressed in a set of `yml` files

 ```yml
 # bud.config.yml